Judith Wright: Environmentalism and social activism

 friends, she helped found one of the earliest nature conservation movements.

-She was also an impassioned advocate for the Aboriginal land rights movement.
+She was also an advocate for Aboriginal land rights.
 Tom Shapcott, reviewing With Love and Fury, her posthumous collection of selected letters published in 2007, comments that her letter on this topic to the Australian prime minister John Howard was "almost brutal in its scorn".
 Shortly before her death, she attended a march in Canberra for reconciliation between non-indigenous Australians and the Aboriginal people.